Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Standard: 1 minute (60 seconds)
   * High Resolution: 1/5/10/30 second(s) – Higher cost
 * Important: Accepts metric data points two weeks in the past and two hours in the future

+!!! example

+    Example of CloudWatch agent configuration file:

+    ```json
+    "append_dimensions" : {
+        "ImageId" : "${aws:ImageId}"
+        "InstanceId" : "${aws:InstanceId}"
+    }
+    ```

+!!! tip

+    In custom metrics, the `--dimensions` parameter is common.
+    A dimension further clarifies what the metric is and what data it stores.
+    You can have up to **30** dimensions assigned to one metric, and each dimension is defined by a name and value pair.

 #### Retention Periods